Northwestern vs. Boise State: Odds, spread, over/under - NCAA Tournament First Round

 Northwestern vs. Boise State Betting Trends

-- Northwestern has put together an 18-12-0 ATS record so far this season.
+- Northwestern has covered 18 times in 30 games with a spread this season.

-- The Wildcats have covered the spread 10 times this year (10-4 ATS) when playing as at least 1-point underdogs.
+- A total of 11 out of the Wildcats' 30 games this season have gone over the point total.

-- Boise State has put together a 16-15-1 ATS record so far this year.
+- Boise State has compiled a 16-15-1 record against the spread this season.

-- The Broncos and their opponents have combined to go over the point total 15 out of 32 times this season.
+- Broncos games have gone over the point total 15 out of 32 times this season.

 Northwestern Futures Odds

-- The Wildcats were +50000 to win the national championship at the beginning of the season, and have now improved to +12000, which is the 12th-biggest change in the country.
+- The Broncos were +40000 to win the national championship at the start of the season, and are now the same.

-- The implied probability of Northwestern winning the national championship, based on its +12000 moneyline odds, is 0.8%.
+- Based on its moneyline odds, Boise State has a 0.2% chance of winning the national championship.

 Sign up for DraftKings Sportsbook using our link for a first deposit bonus.